What are Imports under GST?

 - But, in respect of import of online information and database access or retrieval services (OIDAR) by unregistered, non-taxable recipients, the supplier located outside India shall be responsible for payment of taxes.

 - For this purpose, either the supplier will have to take registration or will have to appoint a person in India for payment of taxes.

-Assessable value for Imports of Goods
+Assessable value for GST on Import of Goods

 - The value of the goods for the purpose of levying integrated tax shall be, assessable value plus Customs Duty levied under the Customs Act.

 - In addition, GST compensation cess, may also be leviable on certain luxury and demerit goods under the Goods and Services Tax (Compensation to States) Cess Act, 2017 on the assessable value plus BCD.